China's COVID-19 vaccine production capacity may cover 40% of population by mid-2021: disease control head

-BEIJING (Reuters) - China’s production capacity of COVID-19 vaccines could be sufficient to supply enough doses for 40% of the population by mid-2021, the country’s head of disease control authorities said on Friday.
+BEIJING (Reuters) - China’s production capacity of COVID-19 vaccines could be sufficient for 40% of the population to have been vaccinated by mid-2021, the country’s head of disease control authorities said on Friday.

 “The possibility exists,” Gao said, but cautioned that translating production capacity into actual products that meet necessary standard was “a complicated process”.